 - 1 Tablespoon honey

 - 2 Tablespoons molasses

 - Preheat the oven to 350 degrees.

-- Mix the dry ingredients together (flours, salt, baking soda, baking powder, spices).
-Try to eliminate any lumps by using a whisk.
+- Mix the dry ingredients together (flours, salt, baking soda, baking powder, spices, and stevia, if using).
+Eliminate any lumps by using a whisk.

-- Mix everything together until well combined (batter will be very thick!).
+- Pour the wet ingredients into the dry bowl and stir until well combined (batter will be very thick!).

-- Pour the batter into a well-oiled 8 x 8 baking dish.
+- Spread the batter into a well-oiled 8 x 8 baking dish.

 - Bake for 20-30 minutes or until springy to the touch.
 See Recipe Notes above regarding bake times.